prazdevs/pinia-plugin-persistedstate/README.md

 When providing a `storage` option, all methods (`getItem`, `setItem`) must be synchronous.
 This is due to Pinia's state subscription (`$subscribe`) being synchronous (like mutations).

-If you want to add asynchronous behaviours (such as async storages), you can try [subscribing to actions (`$onAction`)](https://pinia.vuejs.org/core-concepts/actions.html#subscribing-to-actions).
+If you want to add asynchronous behavior (such as async storages), you can try [subscribing to actions (`$onAction`)](https://pinia.vuejs.org/core-concepts/actions.html#subscribing-to-actions).
 Actions are made for asynchronous tasks and provide proper error handling.

 ## 🤝 Contributing